CalvinWilliams1012/personal-site/src/pages/blog/2021-03-19-gatineau-vs-ottawa-quality-of-life.md

 One thing that I find kind of funny is that Quebec essentially banned face coverings before Covid, so during Covid, I guess you could argue that your face covering is for non-Religious purposes ;)

 This law is; and will most likely be continuedly fought in court as it is mostly minorities that wear religious symbols as part of their faith, and this is at least to me, blatant discrimination.
+I mostly included this as a rant, but it also may be important to you if you are considering a government job in Quebec.

 # Covid-19